fabiandres88/basic-crud-api/README.md

 # Simple CRUD API

-This project is a simple CRUD (Create, Read, Update, Delete) API using an in-memory database built with **Node.js** and **Express.js**.
+This project is a simple CRUD (Create, Read, Update, Delete) API using an in-memory database built with **Node.js**.
 The API provides endpoints to manage user records, handling HTTP requests for creating, retrieving, updating, and deleting users.
 Each user record contains an `id`, `username`, `age`, and `hobbies`.

 ## Features